- Course: Chemical Engineering MEng, BEng

 In our first year, one of our major projects was designing an industrial ethylene glycol manufacturing plant.
-The project involved integrating raw materials, unit operations and process chemistry into a process flow diagram (utilising Microsoft VISIO software) whilst also performing various analyses on health and safety, uses of the product, process economics and relevant ethical issues.
-This project was particularly exciting as designing a manufacturing plant is exactly what our careers can entail in the future, thus, I was able to simulate an example of my future, which was very enjoyable.
+The project involved integrating raw materials, unit operations and process chemistry into a process flow diagram (utilising Microsoft VISIO software), while also performing analyses on health and safety, uses of the product, process economics and relevant ethical issues.
+This project was particularly exciting as designing a manufacturing plant is exactly what our careers could entail in the future, thus I was able to simulate an example of my future, which was very enjoyable.

 What does Leeds as a city have to offer students?

-Leeds is an incredibly student-friendly city, as almost one third of its population is made up of students that hail from various cities and countries.
-Consequently, there is always something to do, to see or to go to in Leeds.
-The nightlife ensures that there is always an event to attend, no matter what day it is.
-The endless pubs and restaurants situated in all areas ensures that there is always somewhere to meet up with friends after a long day on campus.
-The campus itself is stunning and student-orientated, yet a couple kilometres down the road is the bustling city which caters to all your shopping and personal needs (most of which offer amazing student discounts).
+Leeds is an incredibly student-friendly city, as almost one-third of its population is made up of students that hail from various cities and countries.
+Consequently, there is always something to do, see or go to in Leeds.
+The nightlife ensures there is always an event to attend, no matter what day it is.
+The endless pubs and restaurants situated in all areas means there’s always somewhere to meet friends after a long day on campus.
+The campus itself is stunning and student-orientated, yet just a couple kilometres down the road is the bustling city, which caters to all your shopping and personal needs (most of which offer amazing student discounts).
 And of course, the student residential area, Hyde Park, provides a safe and comfortable living area as you know you are surrounded by your fellow peers and are only minutes away from the university.

 What are your ambitions for the future?

-Upon graduating, I hope to secure a job in a company that is committed to changing people’s lives for the better whilst ensuring the environment is well taken care of.
-We live in a world where there are endless social and environmental issues, and although I cannot single-handedly solve any of these problems, I hope to use my degree to contribute to the solutions, even on a local scale through the company I work for.
+Upon graduating, I hope to secure a job in a company that is committed to changing people’s lives for the better and ensures the environment is well taken care of.
+We live in a world where there are endless social and environmental issues, and although I cannot single-handedly solve any of these problems, I hope to use my degree to contribute to the solutions.
 Furthermore, I hope to become a chartered engineer, as this will enable me to work internationally and broaden my experiences.

 What would you say to students coming to do the same course?